Space48/PreSell/README.md

 **Via composer**:

-From the terminal execute the following:
+From the terminal execute the following to add presell repository to the repository list:

 `composer config repositories.space48-presell vcs git@github.com:Space48/PreSell.git`

-then
+then execute the following command to install the module.

-`composer require "space48/presell:1.0.0"`
+`composer require "space48/presell:{release-version}"`